zealdocs/zeal/README.md

    2. Grouping of similar results (like overloaded functions)
    3. Better docsets formatting (without headers, sidebars etc.)
  * More docsets
+ * Code cleanup
+   * `MainWindow::MainWindow` probably should be shorter than 200+ lines.
    * Refactoring to reuse common code between `ZealDocsetsRegistry` and `ZealListModel`

 ## Creating your own docsets